 The Lodge at Moosehead Lake can help our lodging guests arrange a tour of the B52 Memorial site.
 The 2-3 hour long trip also includes the paperback book, “The Final Mission-The North Woods”, by Joseph R. Wax.
 Contact Guest Services to arrange your trip.

 There are so many things to see and do at Moosehead Lake!
 What’s on your list?
 Let us know and we can help get you going.
+Hiking is a popular activity that guests frequently enjoy.
 Lodge at Moosehead Lake loves sharing the area with our guests!